tapjs/tapjs/docs/asserts/index.md

 matches the expected error.

-Note: since promises always reject and resolve asynchronously, this assertion is actually implemented using a subtest.
+Note: since promises always reject and resolve asynchronously, this assertion is implemented asynchronously.
 As such, it does not return a boolean to indicate its passing status.
 Instead, it returns a Promise that resolves when it is completed.

 ## t.resolves(promise | fn, message, extra)